BLSQ/iaso/iaso/enketo/README.md

 locally and how the connexion between the two works.

 This package contain utilities functions to interact with the ENKETO server.
 A part of the logic is in the API in `iaso/api/enketo.py`.
-See main README for more information
+See main README for more information.

 TODO: Document which Enketo version we support and have tested with.

 # Running Enketo in you dev environment
 See the Enketo directory section from the Main readme.md on how to launch Enketo in your docker compose environment

-Iaso used to have a fork of Enketo to run in dev mode but nowawdays you can use the mainstream one at https://github.com/enketo/enketo-express
+Iaso used to have a fork of Enketo to run in dev mode but nowadays, you can use the mainstream one at https://github.com/enketo/enketo-express

 ## Configuration in Iaso